Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 - No significant view: You’re looking at trees, neighbors, or a fence line—clarity doesn’t matter

-- Traditional or rustic home: Aluminum (especially bronze or black) fits the style better than glass
+- Traditional or rustic home: Aluminum (especially black or a custom colour) fits the style better than glass

 - DIY installation: You want to save on labor and tackle the project yourself